 Beginning Lateral Lunge

-Stand tall with the hands on the hips.
+Stand tall with your hands on your hips.
 Roll the shoulders back and keep them pressed down.
 Suck in the tummy in an effort to make the navel touch the spine.
 The feet should be positioned shoulder-width apart.
 Focus the eyes straight ahead and keep the chest high.

 Lateral Lunge Movement